damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

    design.
 2. execution: execute all the generated TRACE input decks in sequential batch.
    Jobs within a single batch can be run in parallel.
-3. postprocessing: convert all the TRACE output graphic file (`.xtv`) into a csv for selected variables.
-The csv files are ready to be used in downstream analyses.
+3. postprocessing: convert all the TRACE output graphic file (`xtv`) into a set of `csv` files for selected variables.
+The csv files are ready to be used in the downstream analyses.

 To carry out the task of each, `trace-simexp` contains a set of driver scripts associated with each of the processes: `prepro.py`, `execute.py`, and